A translation, research, and analysis of the catenas attributed to Cyril of Alexandria about Pentecostal and Corinthian tongues.

 One must be always be cautious of a catena.
 The commitment to keeping the exact text intact is not a priority and could easily be slightly altered by copyists.
 The catenas often are poorly published reproductions as well.
 However, the original texts are lost and these are the best ones that presently exist.
 It has to be assumed that the intent of the message is still preserved.

 These catenae are not considered authored solely by Cyril.
-Philip Pusey stated that there are notes sometimes inserted from the works of Didymus of Alexandria in Cyril’s catena of I Corinthians.(3)Cyrilli: Archiepiscopi Alexandrini In D. Joannis Evangelium.
-Philippus Edvardus Pusey, ed.
-London: Oxford.
-1872.
-No page numbers are in the document It cannot be determined exactly which pieces are Didymus’ accounts.
+Philip Pusey stated that there are notes sometimes inserted from the works of Didymus of Alexandria in Cyril’s catena of I Corinthians.3 It cannot be determined exactly which pieces are Didymus’ accounts.

 It is considered here that the writings are predominately Cyril of Alexandria with some added opinions by Didymus of Alexandria.
 The Gift of Tongues Project is more concerned about the original time the work was first written than the authorship.
 The Project’s main aim is to build a chronology of the tongues doctrine throughout the centuries.
 The so-called Cyril writings reflect the opinion of the Alexandrians in the fifth century, even if complete knowledge regarding who penned the original work is not entirely clear.

 The first step was to identify the Cyrillian writings on the subject.
-Since their is no digital database available of these works, this had to be done manually.
+Since their was no digital database available of these works when this study began, this had to be done manually.

 The following works attributed to Cyril of Alexandria are found to have references to either the tongues of Acts or Corinth: Zephaniah (Sophonias in Latin), Acts and I Corinthians.